-Now in its 23rd season, Cerddorion Vocal Ensemble is one of New York’s most highly regarded volunteer choral ensembles.
-A chamber group of twenty-eight mixed voices, Cerddorion is known for its eclectic repertoire, encompassing music from the Renaissance to the contemporary.
+Now in its 24th season, Cerddorion Vocal Ensemble is one of New York’s most highly regarded volunteer choral ensembles.
+A chamber group of 24 to 28 mixed voices, Cerddorion is known for its eclectic repertoire, encompassing music from the Renaissance to the contemporary.
 Audiences have come to appreciate the group’s interpretive depth and technical excellence in many styles.

 Cerddorion has also frequently commissioned new works by such composers as David Stern, Paul Moravec, David Schober, Lisa Bielawa, David Lang, Elliot Z. Levine, Robert Dennis, and Julie Dolphin.

 In 2011, Cerddorion launched its annual Emerging Composers Competition, designed to foster the creation and performance of new works for mixed chorus.
 Adjudicated by the likes of David Schober, Paul Moravec, Bruce Saylor, and Veronika Krausas, the competition has led to world premieres by rising composers such as Dominick DiOrio, Steven Serpa, Joshua Fishbein, Theo Popov, Craig Bakalian and Francisco José Carbonel.